StayCool21/INDYCAR-Edits-for-NR2003/README.md

 ## Closing Thoughts...

 Feel free to edit these EXEs, CSV files, setups, or anything else from this release.
-I only ask that if you do create any new physics similar to this and release it
+I only ask that if you do create any new physics similar to this and release it on a website similar to this **that you give credit to me (StayCool21)**.
+I truly believe that the only way we as a community can continue to grow this game if we create as many new and exciting things for people to try out.

+If you have any further questions about what I did or anything else related to NR2003, please message me.
+I'm always happy to help.

+Have fun racing,

+StayCool21